In this guide

 - What is the difference between a prediction market and a futures contract?

-- A futures contract has a continuous price tied to an underlying asset.
-A prediction market has a binary $0 or $1 payout based on event outcomes.
+- A futures contract maintains a dynamic price reflecting an underlying asset's value.
+A prediction market delivers a fixed $0 or $1 settlement contingent on whether an event materialises.

 - What does it mean when a market is "resolved YES"?